dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

 ![table3_contacts](resources/images/program_indicators/table3_contacts.png)

 Emphasize that you are able to select program indicators from the data tab; however some program indicators may not work as intended or not give you any meaningful output depending on how they have been configured.
-For example, for a single TEI, any count based indicators within a single event may not be so helpful as the maximum value they can return is 1 for a single TEI.
+For example, for a single TEI, any count based indicators within a single, non-repeatable program stage may not be so helpful as the maximum value they can return is 1 for a single TEI.

 Sort the table by the "COVID-19 contacts" column.
 This is showing the number of contacts each person has had as defined through adding relationships via tracker capture.